-Optimising your shop’s parts management and inventory programs supports cost-effective and efficient preventive maintenance for your fleet.
+Optimising your shop’s parts management and inventory programmes supports cost-effective and efficient preventive maintenance for your fleet.
 There is a need to ensure adequate stock of commonly used maintenance parts such as fluids, filters, belts and hoses.
 It’s good best practice to organize parts based on systems and components to help streamline PM.

 Parts room housekeeping is a valuable best practice for visibility of inventory during routine PM.
-Training your parts room personnel so they know your operation’s PM programs will help them to identify fast moving parts that need to be ordered more frequently.
+Training your parts room personnel so they know your operation’s PM programmes will help them to identify fast moving parts that need to be ordered more frequently.
 Alternatively, using fleet management software can carry out this process autonomously, ensuring that the correct inventory is always available.

 5. Use data to enhance PM effectiveness

-Whether PM work is done in-house or outsourced to service providers, using data to track the effectiveness of your preventive maintenance programs can help ensure success.
+Whether PM work is done in-house or outsourced to service providers, using data to track the effectiveness of your preventive maintenance programmes can help ensure success.
 Such information provides the insight needed to manage your maintenance operation and make adjustments to PM frequency or task lists to best suit your fleet’s changing requirements.

-Advanced fleet maintenance software has these capabilities in addition to many more that help directly to improve the effectiveness of PM programs.
+Advanced fleet maintenance software has these capabilities in addition to many more that help directly to improve the effectiveness of PM programmes.
 Such systems readily monitor mileages and other parameters to plan and track the servicing needs of vehicles.
 The capabilities also include being able to provide automated notification of servicing schedules to drivers.

 Parts management tools in fleet maintenance software can drive up PM efficiency.
 They achieve this by ensuring that inventory control ensures that that parts are on hand for maintenance tasks when needed.
 Increasingly, software integration with bar code based inventory systems are being used to automatically track parts and generate re-orders when needed.
 Many parts suppliers can integrate their ordering systems with fleet management software which streamlines the ordering process.